sensu/sensu-summit-notes/plugins-pain-points.md

 - Look at DCOS plugin has good example of integrating testing
   - Limit the scope as much as possible
   - Tests should check output status, etc.
-  - matt: adding something ^ like this to the skel repo would be helpful.
+  - @mbbroberg: adding something ^ like this to the skel repo might be helpful.
 - Steps
   - phase one: improve integration
   - phase two: improve unit tests